-For cases where there is an insurer to cover the loss in place of MIB, then that insurer should deal with the claim leaving MIB to satisfy any uninsured losses.
-For example, if the claimant has a comprehensive motor policy, he cannot elect to ignore that policy by having his repairs carried out on a credit basis or otherwise by a repairer and then seek to claim for such repairs from MIB.
+If the claimant has been paid for the repairs to or write off value of his damaged vehicle by his insurer under a comprehensive motor policy, that insurer may not seek to recover its outlay from MIB in the claimant's name.
+The same applies, for example, to the claimant's private medical insurer where it seeks to recover its outlay.
+If the claimant has insurance available to him, he must claim on that insurance rather than from MIB.
+For example, if he has a comprehensive motor policy, he can not elect to ignore that policy but rather have his repairs carried out on a credit basis or otherwise by a repairer and then seek to claim for such repairs from MIB.
 If the claimant has such repairs carried out without notifying his insurer and then later claims from his insurer, he cannot claim the repair costs from MIB where the insurer refuses an indemnity because of late notification or because it was not, in accordance with the policy provisions, given the chance to have the repairs carried out by its own nominated repairer.

-Moreover, if, for example, the claimant obtains a hire vehicle on credit, MIB will only be liable for any credit hire charges reasonably incurred if he did not have the benefit of a separate credit protection policy covering him for such charges.
-The same applies to credit repair costs where, regardless of whether the claimant's motor insurance policy was a comprehensive one or covered only third party risks, he did have a separate credit protection policy available which meant he would not suffer a loss in respect of such costs.
+Moreover if, for example, the claimant obtains a hire vehicle on credit, MIB will only be liable for any credit hire charges reasonably incurred if he did not have the benefit of a separate credit protection policy covering him for such charges.
+The same applies to credit repair costs where, although the claimant did not have a comprehensive motor policy, he did have a separate credit protection policy available which meant he would not suffer a loss in respect of such costs.
 Again, the claimant cannot claim from MIB where he does not claim from the protection policy or claims either too late or in circumstances where he fails to comply with the policy provisions.

-So, this clause applies to motor insurers, private medical insurers, insurers who back a claimant's employers (in respect of payments made in respect of a period or periods off work), indeed any other insurance backed part of the claim or where some other person pays the claimant and seeks to recover in the claimant's name.
-This includes where a where a service is provided to the claimant which is insured.
+So this clause applies to motor insurers, private medical insurers, insurers who back a claimant's employers (in respect of payments made in respect of a period or periods off work), indeed any other insurance backed part of the claim or where some other person pays the claimant and seeks to recover in the claimant's name.
+This includes where a service is provided to the claimant which is insured.

-However, clause 6(2) provides that MIB will remain liable in respect of claims for:
+However, Clause 6(2) provides that MIB will remain liable in respect of claims for:-

-- (1) the reimbursement of employers' payments to cover a claimant's absence from work unless the employer is insured for that loss, and - (2) legal costs where the claimant is backed by legal expenses insurance.
+- the reimbursement of employers' payments to cover a claimant's absence from work unless the employer is insured for that loss, and - (2) legal costs where the claimant is backed by legal expenses insurance.